kdart/pycopia3/README.md

 net           -- Modules for working with networks and servers, such as HTTP client.

+QA            -- Complete systems framework (QA framework).
+Enables writing
+                 simple, abstract test cases.
+A persistent storage model is included that allows you to also manage test cases, report results, and manage lab equipment as well.

 Most of this library is mostly governed by the Lesser GNU Public License (LGPL).
 Some modules are under the Apache 2.0 license.